 - Chekhov's Gun: Bo's cricket skills.

-- Chekhov's Gunman: le Pice.
+- Chekhov's Gunman: Captain le Pice.
 Then again, it's rather common with Charles Hawtrey's characters.

 - Circling Vultures: Seen as the troops march across the desert from the dry oasis to emphasise the severity of their situation.

-- Clingy Jealous Girl: After six days with Knocker in the back room of her hotel, ZigZig glares at Knocker in disgust when he becomes distracted by CorkTip's belly dancing.
+- Clingy Jealous Girl: After six days with Sergeant Nocker in the back room of her café, Zig-Zig glares at Sergeant Nocker in disgust when he becomes distracted by Corktip's belly dancing.
 She also tries to block his view with her body, but he cranes his neck around her.

-- Crying Wolf: Knocker.
-He pretends to take dangerous patrolling missions into the occupied Middle Eastern towns in order to have enough time to sleep with the vunerable local women; he covers his tracks by creating paint-stained bandages to stick all over his body and acts disoriented when he staggers through the base gates, and is then rewarded with a medal for his on-the-spot tale of fighting unarmed against enemy troops.
-After showing Bo and Simpson around the town with the other soldiers (see the Blackmail entry above), a jealous ZigZig storms into Burger's office and tells him the truth; the return from being kidnapped by the sheikh's army and trying desperately to tell the commandant and the captain what's happened the night before lands Knocker in the Legion's jail for "lying again", no questions asked.
+- Crying Wolf: Sergeant Nocker.
+He pretends to take dangerous patrolling missions into the occupied Arab towns in order to have enough time to sleep with the vulnerable local women; he covers his tracks by creating paint-stained bandages to stick all over his body and acts disoriented when he staggers through the base gates, and is then rewarded with a medal for his on-the-spot tale of fighting unarmed against enemy troops.
+After showing Bo and Simpson around the town with the other soldiers, a jealous Zig-Zig storms into Commandant Burger's office and tells him the truth; the return from being kidnapped by the sheikh's army and trying desperately to tell the commandant and the captain what's happened the night before lands Sergeant Nocker in the Legion's jail for "lying again", no questions asked.

 - Cut the Juice: When the Legion discover the remains of Sheikh's camp, the supposed lake that was supposed to be nearby is now a ditch with a plug sitting by the plughole.